spider-tronix/spidey-suite/spideyAVRdude/README.md

 ## Future Updates
  - Support EEPROM programming.
- - Support lfash update of more than 32kb.
+ - Support flash update of more than 32kb.

-### Product under testing phase